 - Develop a clear vision to guide the planning process - Conduct a site assessment.
-The assessment will give the planner in the office a clear picture of what is on the ground. - Refine the vision - Conduct a thorough inventory and build a resource map - Develop a trail concept plan - · Consider creating trail systems, not just trails - Develop TMOs - Conduct any required environmental analysis - NEPA basics: CE, EA, EIS - Include adaptive management verbiage and/or corridors - Understand the importance of stakeholder involvement, including rider involvement - The 3Ps: Politics, Politics, Politics - Build broad-based support for your project - Assemble the remaining building blocks of the project foundation: - Management plan Sign plan Map Architectural theme Barrier design Monitoring plan Interpretive plan Rehabilitation and erosion control plan
+The assessment will give the planner in the office a clear picture of what is on the ground. - Refine the vision - Conduct a thorough inventory and build a resource map - Develop a trail concept plan - · Consider creating trail systems, not just trails - Develop TMOs - Conduct any required environmental analysis - NEPA basics: CE, EA, EIS - Include adaptive management verbiage and/or corridors - Understand the importance of stakeholder involvement, including rider involvement - The 3Ps: Politics, Politics, Politics - Build broad-based support for your project - Assemble the remaining building blocks of the project foundation:

+Management plan

+Sign plan